WittmannF/fastai-dlpt2-notes/lesson-8.md

 - if pytorch didnt have batchwise multiplication, noe new index oadded would transform it
 - c i j + a i k times b , j
 - a i k k j -> i j
     - using index inside string for notation and matrix
 - def matmul(a,b) return torch.einsum('ik,kj->ij', a, b)
 - now it is 16 times faster using einstein sum
-- trajedy that it exist
+- tragedy that it exists
 - a programming language using string
-- amazing but so few thinkgs it does
+- amazing but so few things it does
 - I want to generalize to a language
-- hope is that swift giv ability to write stuffs that really fast
+- hope is that swift give ability to write stuffs that really fast
 - swift is even faster than einsum

-### Pythorch op
+### Pythorch operator
 - use pytorchs function or operator directly for matrix multiplication
 - 50 thousand faster
 - m1.matmul
 - divide into batches, written into assemb, blal, library of linear algebra, for example cuBlAS
 - awfaw, bc program is limited to a subset of thinks that BLAS can write read
 - limited to python methods
-- people working on this on swifit
+- people working on this on swift
 - facebook research and tensor compresions
 - in python we are restricted to m1.matmul
-- still pure ehanced way is 10 thousand slower
+- pure ehanced way with einsum is 10 thousand slower
 - need of libraries
 - t2 = m1@m2

-## Notebook 02 Fully Connected .ipynb
+## Notebook 02 Fully Connected Layers (file [02_fully_connected.ipynb](https://github.com/fastai/fastai_docs/blob/master/dev_course/dl2/02_fully_connected.ipynb))

 ### The foward and backward passes
 - x train, y train, x y get data